Table of contents

-Cloud computing, cloud data – these expressions have been gaining popularity in the last 7 years.
-Millions of companies use the cloud and significantly benefit from it – financially, but also in terms of efficiency, comfort of file storage as well as boosted cooperation and communication.
+Cloud computing, cloud data – these expressions have gained popularity in the last years.
+Millions of companies use the cloud and significantly benefit from it – financially, but also in terms of efficiency, the comfort of file storage, or team collaboration.

-We’re going to show you what cloud computing is, what kinds of clouds there are and what are the benefits of using it.
+We’re going to show you what cloud computing is, what kinds of clouds are there and how you can benefit from them.

 Cloud computing – what is it?

-Cloud computing, also referred to as simply the cloud or internet cloud is a network of connected servers.
-Within this network we can use the solutions shared by the service provider (cloud owner), for example:
+Cloud computing (also referred to as an internet cloud) is a network of connected servers.
+Within this network, you can use services such as:

 - Disk space (Google Disk, OneDrive, Dropbox),

 - Mailbox (Gmail, Outlook),

 - Internet communicators and video conference tools (Google Meet, Skype, Zoom),